mmaldo/RepData_PeerAssessment1/PA1_template.md

 #### Comparing Weekend and Weeday Patterns with Imputed Data

 Using the following plots we can see a slight difference in patterns between weekday and weekends.
+There is still a spike just before 10 AM on both plots.
+There does seem to be slightly more activity throughout the day on the weekend though.

 ```r
 weekday = ggplot(newaverageStepsPerinterval, aes(x = interval, y = meanSteps)) +